-For students in the BSc (Extended Degree Programmes).
-The development of speaking, listening, and reading skills in the academic environment in general and specifically in the natural sciences.
-Engaging with and understanding relevant academic and natural science texts, understanding text components, the use of fluent, correct and proper language, and the interpretation of graphic data.
+For students in the BSc extended degree programmes.
+This module focuses on the development of speaking, listening and reading skills in the academic environment in general and specifically in the natural sciences.
+Aspects such as engaging with and understanding relevant academic and natural science texts, understanding text components, the use of fluent, correct and proper language and the interpretation of graphic data will be addressed.

-Method of assessment: Flexible assessment Home department: SU Language Centre
+Home department: SU Language Centre